DanielMoscoso/100day_challenge/Readme.txt

 		 or the user gets the correct number.
 If the user keeps giving the wrong answer and runs out of attempts, then it is game over.
 I also changed the structure of the if statement.
 It is easier to read.
+		-Recursion: If the player wants to play again, they can.
+Plus, the clear function is added.
 ===============================================================================